TykTechnologies/portal-tests/README.md

-# raava-test
+# Portal-test
-UI automated tests for Raava
+UI automated tests for Portal

 test coverage can be found [here](coverage.md)